artefactual-labs/AIPscan/INSTALL.md

 WantedBy=multi-user.target
 ```

+Adjust `--workers` to match the concurrency you expect.
+AIPscan's Flask views
+mostly wait on database and HTTP calls, so the workload is primarily I/O bound.
+We've only tested AIPscan with Gunicorn's prefork (`sync`) workers so far, but
+threaded workers such as `gthread` should also be viable if you prefer to scale
+with threads.

 If you wish to use Typesense with AIPscan, you'll need to define an environment variable
 in the `[Service]` section of this file.
 For example: